Barefoot Resort Golf Package

 Fazio Course – Consistently ranked as one of Golf Magazine’s best public courses in the state, this classic Low Country course plays through a singularly spectacular piece of property with a landscape rich in pines, live oaks, natural areas and native grasses.
 Expect to see water on 15 of its holes with much of that water in the form of out-of-play lakes.
 Waste areas and bunkers are placed for visual and strategic impact throughout.

 Dye Course – Universally regarded as a design wizard with inclinations toward evil genius, Pete Dye’s course at Barefoot is as beautiful and treacherous as any he’s created.
 With a backdrop of the naturally white sands of the Carolina bays, the course places a premium on accurate shots with deceptive slopes, sculpted mounding, and deep pot bunkers punishing those that aren’t.
 The Dye Club at Barefoot Resort is the "Winner of the 2013 Myrtle Beach Golf Course of The Year".

-Love Course – A traditional Lowcountry layout, the Love course is felt by many to be the most pure fun of the Barefoot tracks to play.
-The course features elevated tees and wide fairways, but on the edges of play there are plenty of risks in the form of marsh, bunkers and drop-offs.
-Cluster of bunkers stand guard in front of the greens that are a mix of undulating, tiered and crowned.
+Love Course – A traditional Lowcountry layout, the Love course is felt by many to be the purest fun of the Barefoot tracks to play.
+The course features elevated tees and wide fairways, but on the edges of play, there are plenty of risks in the form of marsh, bunkers, and drop-offs.
+The cluster of bunkers stands guard in front of the greens that are a mix of undulating, tiered and crowned.